 Yes, it’s trial-and-error from the get-go.
 And if you’re like most people, it’s been mostly error.

 But part of the problem is that many unhealthy relationship habits are baked into our culture.
 We worship romantic love — you know, that dizzying and irrational romantic love that somehow finds breaking china plates on the wall in a fit of tears somewhat endearing — and scoff at practicality or unconventional sexualities.
-Men and women are raised to objectify each other and to objectify the relationships they’re in.
-Thus our partners are often seen as assets rather than someone to share mutual emotional support.
+Men and women are raised to objectify each other and to objectify the their relationships.
+Thus, our partners are often seen as assets rather than someone to share mutual emotional support.

 Fortunately, there’s been a lot of psychological research into healthy and happy relationships the past few decades and there are some general principles that keep popping up consistently that most people are unaware of or don’t follow.
 In fact, some of these principles actually go against what is traditionally considered “romantic” or normal in a relationship.